AI-Hypercomputer/gpu-recipes/docs/configuring-environment-gke-a4.md

 ## What's next

-Once you have set up your GKE cluster with A4 High node pools, you can proceed to deploy and run your [benchmark recipes](../README.md#benchmarks-support-matrix).
+Once you have set up your GKE cluster with A4 node pools, you can proceed to deploy and run your [benchmark recipes](../README.md#benchmarks-support-matrix).

 ## Get Help